SCTCoding/Useful-Stuff/README.md

 ## Disable Config Profile.sh
 This is just a simple script for disable configuration profiles without a reboot.
 This is non-destructive.
 Useful for testing and other shennanigans.

+## LocalItems-Keychain-Solver.sh
+This is a simple script for dealing with local items keychain issues encountered in certain environments.
+The dreaded local items keychain popup that causes frustration and irritation.